ryanpeek/radseq/RADSeq_w_code.md

 Also, we highly recommend putting all your files in a specific folder that is easy to find and ONLY contains the files you want to upload and then being in that file.

-\*\* You only have 30 seconds to complete these tasks or you get kicked off ftp and have to start over so don't mess around!
+*<span style="color:red"> You only have 30 seconds to complete these tasks or you get kicked off ftp and have to start over so don't mess around!</span>*

-1. From the terminal window (you must use -p for passive so you can ls once in) ftp -p ftp-private.ncbi.nlm.nih.gov
+1. From the terminal window (you must use -p for passive so you can ls once in)

+`ftp -p ftp-private.ncbi.nlm.nih.gov`

-2. You will be prompted to enter the username and password shown in the wizard (you may have to click on ftp to get them).
+1. You will be prompted to enter the username and password shown in the wizard (you may have to click on ftp to get them).
 Copy and paste.

-3. You should make a directory once in (like RA for example)
+2. You should make a directory once in (like RA for example)

-4.  cd into that directory
+3.  cd into that directory

-5. Type prompt once in that directory
+4. Type `prompt` once in that directory

-6. Type mput \* which should upload all files in that directory
+5. Type `mput *` which should upload all files in that directory

 A successful upload should result in an email and when you are online in NCBI.
 Results might take a few hours to a few days.